 – Bag with bolts and an Allen wrench

 – Instruction pages with illustrations and safety info

 The assembly of the cat tree took about 30 minutes.
-Each of the parts were clearly marked and the instructions were easy to follow.
-The parts also included an optional wall anchor to help prevent the cat tree from tipping over.
-An Allen wrench is provided so you can tighten the bolts.
+Each of the parts was clearly marked.
+The assembly instructions were easy to follow.

 What is the quality like for this cat tree?

-Meisha prefers scratching posts over flat cardboard scratchers.
-With this cat tree, she has multiple sisal rope posts and a ramp scratcher.
+With this cat tree, she has multiple sisal rope posts and a scratchboard ramp.
 For this alone, I think the price I paid for the cat tree is worth it.

-Will this cat tree work for large cats?
+Is the Frisco 52-in cat tree for large cats?